Rim-El-Ballouli/Rim-El-Ballouli.github.io/collections/_experience/2-ra-research.md

 end_date: August 2013
 ---

-<li> Worked on a cloudlet federation protocol that encourages the use of mobile devices
-as cloudlet and is energy efficient</li>
+- Worked on a cloudlet federation protocol that encourages the use of mobile devices as cloudlet and is energy efficient